-Now when comparing the vectors of two cells, we compare the token types with same indices in case the vectors have equal length; otherwise, we calculate the distance for the left-side tokens (tokens aligned at the head) and for the rightside tokens (tokens aligned at the tail).
-The distance is in both cases also normalized.
+Now when comparing the vectors of two cells, we compare the token types with same indices in case the vectors have equal length; otherwise, we calculate the distance for the left-side tokens (tokens are aligned at the head) and for the right-side tokens (tokens are aligned at the tail).
+The distance is in the latter case also averaged.